priyanka2001-student/Workforce-Dynamics-Visualizing-HR-Employee-Attrition/README.md

 The dashboard incorporates interactive filters, allowing users to drill down into specific segments such as department, location, and job level.
 This enables HR professionals to gain detailed insights tailored to their needs.

 ## Visual Demonstration
-For a comprehensive look at the dashboard in action, watch the overview video:
+For a comprehensive look at the dashboard in action, Access the Dashboard -> [HR-Employee Attrition Dashboard](https://public.tableau.com/app/profile/priyanka.pondugula/viz/HRANALYTICSDASHBOARD_17282840740390/HRANALYTICSDASHBOARD?publish=yes)
-ADD DASHBOARD VEDIO AND
-Access the Dashboard -> [HR-Employee Attrition Dashboard](https://public.tableau.com/app/profile/priyanka.pondugula/viz/HRANALYTICSDASHBOARD_17282840740390/HRANALYTICSDASHBOARD?publish=yes)

 ## Insights and Benefits